LynneMcGrail/take-a-hike/README.md

 - Clear information on the services provided.
 - Keep the user interested with small bits of information to make them want to engage with the club.
 - Simple methods of contacting the club.
-- Visually inviting so users do not leave.
+- Visually inviting and readable, so users do not leave.

 ## Expectations ##
 __________
 - I expect to know if a form has been submitted properly and if items are not filled in, to be prompted -e.g. error message if email address required and not input properly.
 - I expect all links to social media sites to be opened in a new tab.
-- I expect all navigation links to work correctly.
+- I expect all navigation links to work correctly and open in the same tab, but navigate to the section selected in the nav bar.
 - I expect screen size not to affect the quality of the website.
 - I expect all information to be correct and accurate.